 - a.
 All 4-H Horse Show participants must have passed their 9th birthday prior to January 1, 2014.
 Senior 4-H members must be 14 years old by January 1st and may remain eligible for 4-H programs until December 31 of the year they celebrate their 19th birthday. - b.
 Members can show an unlimited number of horses.
 Members can enter more than one horse in any the following classes: Trail, western riding, reining, all speed classes, breakaway roping, tie-down roping, team roping, goat tying, ranch trail, ranch pleasure, ranch reining, ranch cutting, ranch roping and all dressage classes.
 All other classes, members may only enter one horse.
 The same horse may only be shown once in a class, unless shown by siblings.
 Siblings may share a horse, even if in the same age division in the above listed classes. - c.
 Stallions will not be allowed. - d.
 Ponies must be measured at 52 inches or less. - e.
 Classes denoted as Junior and Senior pertains to the rider and not the horse. - f.
-Only authorized persons will be allowed in the ring at the time of judging.

-3. Classes.

-- a.
-There are 47 classes within seven qualifying divisions (listed below in table). - b.
+Only authorized persons will be allowed in the ring at the time of judging. - g.
+All pony riding classes are for riders 9-12 years old.
+Pony and miniature halter has no age limit. - 3.
+Classes. - a.
+There are 44 classes within seven qualifying divisions (listed below in table). - b.
 All four regional/district horse shows should offer at least one class in the following qualifying divisions.
 In order to be eligible for the state 4-H show, an exhibitor must have shown at their regional/district show.
 Once an exhibitor shows in a class at their regional show within a division, they are eligible to enter in any class in that select division at the state show.
 For example, once a participant enters the hunter under saddle at the regional show, that participant will become eligible to show in all hunter division classes at state.